 Work will require:

-- Certification as a Building Analyst (BA), an Energy Analyst (EA) or a Quality Control Inspector (QCI) by the Building Performance Institute (BPI).
-In addition to the Home Energy Professional certification, Multifamily auditors must also receive the supplemental Multifamily training and pass the test.
+• Certification as a Building Analyst (BA), an Energy Analyst (EA) or a Quality Control Inspector (QCI) by the Building Performance Institute (BPI).
+In addition to the Home Energy Professional certification, Multi-Family Weatherization Coordinators must also receive the supplemental Multi-Family training and pass the test.

 To be considered for this opportunity an applicant will need to:

 • Complete the online application profile in its entirety.

 • Upload a cover letter that addresses how your experience and education qualifies you to perform the essential functions listed in the job announcement.
 (Cover Letter)

 • Upload a detailed résumé of all educational and professional experience.
 (Résumé)

 Salary & Benefits:

 The salary range of this position is $74,268.00 - $90,978.00 annually.
 Performance based merit increase opportunities and COLAs are reviewed on an annual basis.
 A comprehensive health care benefits package for you and your dependents includes medical, dental and vision insurance, life and long-term disability insurance plans, vacation, sick and personal leave, tuition reimbursement, and retirement benefits are also available.
 For more details regarding KCHA comprehensive benefits, please visit our benefits page.